mobilecoinfoundation/mcips/text/0037-minting.md

 # Motivation
 [motivation]: #motivation

-We would like to support multiple asset types on our chain, all of which need to undergo some minting process to be initialized on the chain.
-This process outlines a way to enable minting in an auditable way, to support multiple asset types, including stablecoins, which is a primary focus of this design.
+In order for MCIP #25 to add any value, it must be possible to create a supply of new synthetic assets on the chain.
+So some minting mechanism must exist.

+We are primarily motivated by creating a highly transparent and auditable procedure which would be appropriate for fully-collateralized synthetic assets.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation